Vågsøy Municipality: Silda

 Silda, the island in Sildagapet bay, is an old fishing community, which in its heyday had a population of 150 who made a living from fishing and farming.
 Its current winter population is only about 30, while in summer it is host to several hundred people, staying in holiday houses and cabins.
 The island has a restaurant perched on a rock out in the southern harbor.
 There are also cabins for rent there.
 The jetty in Silda's northern harbor was started in the 1860s and completed in the 20th century.
 With the exception of a few tractors, the island is "car free", but it has cycling and walking tracks, footpaths and walking terrain.
 A regular boat service runs to and from Måløy several times a day.

 Lighthouses

-Vågsøy municipality has four lighthouses.
+Vågsøy Municipality had four lighthouses.
 Three of them are open daily and are available for let for short or long periods.